What is a Biomedical Engineer?

 Alternatively, many of these engineers use their knowledge of chemistry and biology to develop new drug therapies.
 Others draw heavily on mathematics and statistics to build models, in order to understand the signals transmitted by the brain or heart.

 Some biomedical engineers prefer to stay in academia and become professors.

 What is the workplace of a Biomedical Engineer like?

-A biomedical engineer can work in a variety of settings, depending on what they do.
+A biomedical engineer can work in a variety of settings.
 Some work in hospitals where therapy occurs, and others work in laboratories doing research.
 Still others work in manufacturing settings where they design biomedical engineering products.
 Additionally, these engineers also work in commercial offices where they make or support business decisions.

-Biomedical engineers work with patients and in teams with other professionals.
-Thus, where and how they work are often determined by others’ specific needs.
+Where and how biomedical engineers work is often determined by others’ specific needs.
 For example, a biomedical engineer who has developed a new device designed to help a person with a disability to walk again might have to spend hours in a hospital to determine whether the device works as planned.
 If the engineer finds a way to improve the device, the engineer might have to then return to the manufacturer to help alter the manufacturing process to improve the design.

 What are the specialty areas within biomedical engineering?

 The following are examples of specialty areas within the field of biomedical engineering: